 Calhoun City is an extremely ethnically-diverse town.
 The people who call Calhoun City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Calhoun City residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Calhoun City include English, German, Scots-Irish, and Swedish.

 The most common language spoken in Calhoun City is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Arabic.